 Key Ingredients and Substitutions

-This will quickly become one of your favorite cuts of beef, and your mouth will literally water when you smell it on the grill.
+This will quickly become one of your favorite cuts of beef, and your mouth will water when you smell it on the grill.

 The complete ingredient list and measurements are listed in the printable recipe below.

 - Red wine: You don’t want to waste a good bottle for this – a $10 red blend from California or a Rioja from Spain will work fine.
-While you could still make this marinade without the red wine, you will need to replace it with some other acid like red wine vinegar or balsamic vinegar.
+While you could still make this marinade without the red wine, you will need to replace it with some other acid, like red wine vinegar or balsamic vinegar.

-- Worcestershire Sauce: Besides adding umami flavor to the marinade it is made with vinegar which adds more acid to help tenderize the meat.
+- Worcestershire Sauce: Besides adding umami flavor to the marinade, it is made with vinegar, which adds more acid to help tenderize the meat.

 - Olive Oil: You can substitute a neutral flavored oil such as vegetable or canola, but you’ll miss a little bit of the earthy depth that comes with the olive oil.